samuelclay/turntouch-mac/Modes.md

 # Hue App

+Better lighting makes the room.
+The Hue app has four buttons that set the scene in your home or office.
+Touch north for an early evening scene, where lights are bright and soft with a warm amber glow.
+Touching east gives you a late evening scene, where the lights fade to a muted violet tone, letting you watch videos without the glare of bright lights.
+Touch west to switch to a random pattern of lights, useful for finding that unexpected scene that better matches your mood.

  1. Details of connected Hue hub
  2. Button: Disconnect from Hue hub
  3. Button: Connect to Hue hub (if not connected)